 The Schedule 1 Children Act 1989 gives the Court the power to make Orders for financial provision for children.

 There is a significant difference between a Schedule 1 Children Act 1989 claim and the claims that can be made by a parent in the context of divorce.
 The claim can only relate to the needs of the children, not the needs of the parent.
-Generally, any financial support will last only until a child is 18.
+Generally, any financial child support will last only until a child is 18.

-What Is the Children Act 1989?
+What is the Children Act 1989?

 The Children Act 1989 states the Court should consider a child’s welfare of utmost importance.